 An effective barrier is to provide a capillary break layer between saline ground and clean ground.
 The capillary break layer creates a void across which capillary rise of saline moisture is prevented.
-It is essential that the capillary break layer is installed above the highest level of the water table so that the void is never totally saturated by ground water and that the capillary break has high in-plane flow capacity so as to remove sub-surface and irrigation water that enters through the clean ground above.
+It is essential that the capillary break layer is installed above the highest level of the water table, so that the void is never totally saturated by ground water and that the capillary break has high in-plane flow capacity so as to remove sub-surface and irrigation water that enters through the clean ground above.

 High performance geocomposites, such as Pozibreak Salt Barrier, are the preferred choice for the salt barrier capillary break layer.
-This is because the cuspated core maintains an open void with its high compressive strength and excellent support to the geotextile surfaces under the action of soil pressure as tested to ISO 12958 with SOFT PLATENS.
+This is because the cuspated core maintains an open void, with high compressive strength and excellent support provided to the geotextile surfaces under the action of soil pressure as tested to ISO 12958 with SOFT PLATENS.
 Performance is further enhanced in Pozibreak Unperforated, where the lower side of the cuspated core provides a practically impermeable barrier to the rising saline moisture.

 The capillary break layer is typically laid at a shallow gradient (eg. 3%) and the in-plane flow capacity will be significantly lower than at a hydraulic gradient (HG) of 1 (ie. vertical).
 The volume of irrigation water coming down through the soil above will be governed either by the irrigation rate or by the permeability of the soil.
-If the soil permeability is 1 x 10-6 m/s this equates to a water volume of 1 x 10-3 l/m2·s in a 100m length of salt barrier this creates an equivalent flow of 0.1 l/m·s.
+If the soil permeability is 1 x 10-6 m/s this equates to a water volume of 1 x 10-3 l/m²·s.
+In a 100m length of salt barrier, this creates an equivalent flow of 0.1 l/m·s.
 If the soil permeability is 1 x 10-5 m/s then there would be 10 times more water from the soil.

-Typical Client Profile:
+Typical Client Profile

 - Landscape Architects